-The schools that have been identified in the Site Allocations document are those that are undergoing major refurbishment or are being rebuilt, the new and renovated buildings will be built to BREEAM 'Very Good' standards.
+The schools that have been identified in the Site Allocations DPD are those that are undergoing major refurbishment or are being rebuilt, the new and renovated buildings will be constructed to significantly higher building standards.

-SINCs offer a range of benefits to biodiversity, and maintaining viable habitats in a urbanised environment, they also provide a range of more intangible benefits in term of psychological and physical human health.
+SINCs offer a range of benefits to biodiversity and maintain viable habitats in a urbanised environment, they also provide a range of more intangible benefits in term of psychological and physical human health.